 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-All the best international travel credit cards have bonuses over $500 like the Chase Sapphire Preferred® Card 60,000 point bonus, which is worth at least $750 in travel.
-Of course, the best airline international credit cards have no checked bag fees, foreign transaction fees and have smart chip technology so they are perfect for international travel as well.
+For example, all the best international travel credit cards have bonuses over $500 like the Chase Sapphire Preferred® Card 60,000 point bonus, which is worth at least $750 in travel.
+Of course, the best airline international credit cards have no checked bag fees, foreign transaction fees, and have smart chip technology so they are perfect for international travel as well.

 What are the Best Credits Cards for International Travel 2020?

 - Big Bonus $750: Chase Sapphire Preferred® Card – $750 Bonus, No Foreign Transaction Fees

 - Biggest Travel Perks: Chase Sapphire Reserve® – Lounge access, 50k Points

 - Best Premium International Card: The Platinum Card® from American Express See Here

 For near-universal acceptance, choose a Visa or Mastercard international credit card product.
 But, you might decide to also travel with an American Express product to enjoy upscale travel benefits that other credit cards struggle to offer.
 Read on to learn about what some of the best credit cards for international travel have to offer.